- WHAT TAXES ARE INCLUDED ON MY 2018 COMBINED PROPERTY TAX BILL?

 - HOW DO I ENROLL IN THE EFT INSTALLMENT PAYMENT PLAN?

-To enroll in the EFT installment payment plan for the 2013 tax levy payable in 2014, you may call Customer Services at 414-286-2240 and request that an enrollment form be sent to you.
-The enrollment form is also available on the City Treasurer's Home Page at: http://www.milwaukee.gov/treasurer.
+To enroll in the EFT installment payment plan for the 2018 tax levy payable in 2019, you may call Customer Services at 414-286-2240 and request that an enrollment form be sent to you.
+The enrollment form is also available on the City Treasurer's web site at: http://www.milwaukee.gov/treasurer.

-The enrollment form must be returned by January 2, 2014 to assure that the January installment tax payment due can be debited to your checking account on January 25th.
+The enrollment form must be returned by January 15, 2019 to assure that the January installment tax payment due can be debited to your checking or savings account on January 31st.

 If you initially make your installment payments by check, you can choose to enroll in the EFT installment payment plan during the course of the year.
 However, your enrollment form must be received by the first of the month in which you want to begin utilizing EFT to make your installment payments.